Hà Kiều Anh

-Hà Kiều Anh (born 1977 in Hanoi) is a Vietnamese actress and former beauty queen.
+Hà Kiều Anh (born 17 May 1976) is a Vietnamese actress and former beauty queen.

-Hà Kiều Anh was born in Hanoi but her family had origin in Thua Thien Hue province in central Vietnam.
+She was born in Hanoi, but her family came from the Thua Thien Hue province in central Vietnam.
 When she was 5 years old, her family relocated to Ho Chi Minh City.
-She was crowned the Miss Vietnam in 1992 in Phan Dinh Phong Sports Complex in Ho Chi Minh City.
+She was crowned Miss Vietnam in 1992.
 After winning the Miss Vietnam pageant, she went to South Korea and joined in "Miss World University", she made the top 5 and won Miss Taejon award.

-Hà Kiều Anh starred in Lục Vân Tiên (film) a 2002 Vietnamese TV film directed by Phương Điền based on a Lục Vân Tiên, a 19th-century epic poem, as the heroine Kiều Nguyệt Nga.
-Though some of the scenes in a bathing spring created a small scandal in Vietnam.
+Hà Kiều Anh starred in Lục Vân Tiên, a 2002 Vietnamese TV film on Lục Vân Tiên, a 19th-century epic poem, as the heroine Kiều Nguyệt Nga.
+Though filming of a scene where she is shown bathing in a stream created a small scandal in Vietnam when “nude photos” were leaked due to the negligence of the film crew.